spaship/spaship/README.md

 SPAship is an early-stages Single-Page App deployment and hosting platform.

+## Getting started

+To install SPAship's command-line interface: `npm install @spaship/cli` adding `-g` installs the package globally.
+To initialize a project: `spaship init` this will create a `spaship.yml` file based on your answers to the prompts.
+To deploy: create an archive by zipping the contents of a directory (let's call our file "Archive.zip" and target environment dev), then `spaship deploy Archive.zip --env=dev`

 ## Packages

 SPAship consists of a few packages, found inside the `packages` directory.